Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Introduction

 The main contributions of this work are summarized as follows: First, we introduce a lightweight generator tailored for deployment in distributed environments, enhancing the fidelity and diversity of synthetic samples and improving the generation capabilities of clients with limited data by utilizing only local models.
 Second, by leveraging the MoE architecture, we effectively address the robustness issues in teacher models from previous methods, with our MoE-based teacher significantly outperforming prior models.
-Third, extensive experiments on seven real-world image classification datasets demonstrate the superiority of Mosaic, showing not only improved accuracy for the global model but also significant performance gains for local models on classification tasks.
+Third, extensive experiments on six image datasets, two text datasets, and one image-text multimodal dataset demonstrate the superiority of Mosaic, showing not only improved accuracy for the global model but also significant performance gains for local models on classification tasks.